 In the world of the privileged, the day begins with hope.
-The poor kids thrive in their filthy slums in contrast, the rich class live comfortably in their “civilized domes riding all cities”.
+The poor kids thrive in their filthy slums.
+In contrast, the wealthy class lives comfortably in their “civilized domes riding all cities.”
 Their kids have all the opportunities.
 In front of them, the bright world awaits with her rivers, capes, and starry sky.
-The map of opportunities is there to assist them while the poor kids have only the classroom’s window to look outside.
+The map of options assists them while the poor kids have only the classroom window to look outside.
 There is nothing to savor as they live beside the narrow street under the dark sky.
 It provides an idea of the geographical location where the slums are generally found.

 Surely, Shakespeare is wicked, the map a bad example,

 So blot their maps with slums as big as doom.

 Now, the poet thinks that in the works of Shakespeare, the wandering ships, the bright sun above, and the love between two souls might have tempted the poor children to dream.
 Those things have also tempted them to steal as they don’t have enough money to prosper in their lives.
 The poet asks readers what they can do instead of resorting to unfair means.
 Those who suffer in the unhealthy conditions of the slum have nothing but the foggy future waiting for them.
 The endless night of their lives is like an imposed enslavement.

 Those children are so weak that one can see their bones under the skin.
 The poet uses an image of the “spectacles of steel with mended glass” to portray their conditions.
 According to him, they are like “bottle bits on stones.”
 Fate has broken their dreams as one breaks the frail glass.
 Those kids are doomed.
 The society of the upper-classmen does not allow them to come out of their slums.
 So the poet tersely says that those men are free to remove their geographical existence.
 There is no need to give the slums any place in their maps.